rahuldasgupta/UMS/README.md

 # UMS
 University Management System
 This project contains ONLY the front end of an University website.
+Languages used - HTML, CSS, JavaScript and jQuery.

 ##### It includes the following pages :